“Learn all you can about music. There are no short cuts or quick fixes”. John Scofield

 Building on the foundation of previous courses we will continue to focus on the individual notes that make up a chord rather than on the chord shape.
-In advanced guitar chords will we further develop the understanding of the relationship between the notes of the chord and the actual song, and the harmonics of the chord.
+In advanced guitar chords you will further develop the understanding of the relationship between the notes of the chord, the actual song, and the harmonics of the chord.
 This course will further provide essential technical training that will improve your style, intonation, technique, time, feel, and tone.

 By the end of the advanced guitar chords course you will be able to read a lead sheet and play chord voicings, create harmonised melodies using seventh chords, open triadic shapes and inversions in several musical styles.
 Finger style techniques, latin, flamenco and brazilian rhythms will also be introduced as course material.

 Advanced Guitar Chords: Course Content

 - Inversions of seventh chords in drop 2 and drop 3 with dominant and major 7th chords.

 - Inversions of seventh chords: minor 7 and minor 7b5.

 - Working with diatonic inversions of drop 2 chords.